03 September 2018 | Herpreet Kaur Grewal

 The running of the establishment will be taken over by HMPPS in accordance with the Criminal Justice Act 1991 and as part of the contract with G4S.

-However, HMPPS will work closely with G4S to ensure minimal disruption and to reassure staff of a mutual commitment to stabilise the prison.
+However, HMPPS will work with G4S to minimise disruption and reassure staff of a mutual commitment to stabilise the prison.

 The immediate steps that will be taken include: